kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 == Frequently Asked Questions ==

-= Why is Sucuri saying that there is a "potential" backdoor, or malware on the Server Info page ? = It’s a false positive, and “potential” doesn’t mean it is.
-The serverinfo.php page, is what you see when you click on the Server Info tab.
-That page exists for you to be able to diagnose what your server is running, so it’s basically an information page that fetches technical information from the server and shows it there.
-Furthermore, the plugins are manually reviewed by the WordPress Team, before going live, precisely to avoid that kind of malware situation.
-Kindly refer to this topic, for a more indepth explanation: https://wordpress.org/support/topic/malware-alert-3/
+= Why is Sucuri saying that there is a "potential" backdoor, or malware on the Server Info page ? = It’s a false positive, but for a more indepth explanation: https://wordpress.org/support/topic/malware-alert-3/ In addition, note that I have reached out to Sucuri, which confirmed that they are aware of the false positive and are updating their signatures to remove that notice.

 ...